 As we were only just starting we looked at their VOOM FIBRE 1 package which offered 350mbps download speed, but only 7mbps upload speed.
 This was just £35/month.

-As we were going to be starting to do more upload, 7mbsp was just not enough for a studio that relys on upload for streaming to our broadcasting servers.
+As we were going to be starting to do more upload, 7mbps was just not enough for a studio that relys on upload for streaming to our broadcasting servers.

 Their next package did double the upload speed, but at a cost that was out of our budget.
-Due to this we decided to look for antoher company.
+Due to this I decided to look for antoher company.

-This was another good condender, but due to personal differeneces in the way TalkTalk operate, we did not look into this further than looking at the packages they had on offer.
+This was another good condender, but due to personal differeneces in the way TalkTalk operate, I did not look into this further than looking at the packages they had on offer.

-After looking around a few comparison websites, we came along bOnline.
+After looking around a few comparison websites, I came along bOnline.
 I had personally not heard of them before, but thought I would look into their packages non the less.

 They have 3 main packages.
 Their cheapest at £16/month is unlimted and an exteemely good deal for small busniesses close to the exchange as this is only a copper line.

-We are a little further away from the exchange than we would like to be.
-This mean that a copper connection was out of the questions.
-Instrad we looked into what fibre options they had on offer.
+We are a little further away from the exchange than I would like to be.
+This meant that a copper connection was out of the question.
+Instead we looked into what fibre options they had on offer.

-They have 2 packages.
-38 and 76.
-After looking at both options we decided to go for their 76 package.
+They have 2 packages, 38 and 76.
+After looking at both options I decided to go for their 76 package.
 It provided 76mbps download speed and 20mbps upload speed.

 After looking around for various deals, we managed to get a discount for the first 12 months and a reduced connection fee.